flowel1/apache-beam-python/README.md

 Reads the contents of the .txt file identified by path file_pattern and returns its contents into a PCollection.
 Each element in the PCollection is a string containing one row in the input file.

 - ```beam.io.WriteToText(file_pattern)```
+Takes a PCollection of strings as input and writes them all into the .txt file identified by path file_pattern.

 Given a subclass of ```beam.DoFn```, say ```MyDoFn```, ```beam.ParDo(MyDoFn())``` runs the method "process" defined in ```MyDoFn``` on all elements of the input collection.
 The computation is performed in parallel.